enriquecardoza/Samque.exe/README.md

 # Samque

-Project focused in the level editor and data manipulation.
+Project focused in the level editor and data manipulation, also there is the option of play the maked levels randomly.

 Project working on progress, please consider that there may be errors.